-It’s easy to see why summer is the most popular season for road trips.
+It’s easy to see why summer is the most popular season for driving.
 There’s nothing like sitting next to an open car window and letting a mild breeze slip through your hair on the way to your destination.
 But before the many summer car rides you’re sure to enjoy this year, it’s important to take care of your vehicle and keep safety top of mind.
 AAA has you covered on both fronts with these summer driving safety tips.

 Get Your Car Ready

 - Scorching summer temperatures put serious stress on engines.
-“Make sure the cooling system is ready by having it flushed on a regular basis and using manufacturer-recommended coolant,” said Robert Sinclair, media relations manager for AAA Northeast.
+“Make sure the cooling system is ready by having it flushed on a regular basis and using manufacturer-recommended coolant,” said Robert Sinclair, senior manager of public affairs for AAA Northeast.
 Coolant, also known as antifreeze, has anti-corrosion chemicals to prevent rust buildup inside the engine.
 Getting rid of old coolant, flushing the engine with fresh water and filling it the proper mixture of the coolant formula and water, along with checking hoses and belts, will help a vehicle stand the test of hot summer driving.
 Remember to never remove the cap from a hot radiator.

 Get Yourself Ready

-- The period between Memorial Day and Labor Day is known as the “100 Deadliest Days” because it is historically when the country sees an increase of fatal crashes among teenagers.
-AAA recommends that now is a good time for parents to both model safe driving behaviors and help ensure their teens practice them too.
+- The period between Memorial Day and Labor Day is known as the 100 Deadliest Days because it is historically when the country sees an increase of fatal crashes among teenagers.
+AAA recommends that now is a good time for parents to both model safe driving behaviors and help ensure their teens practice them, too.

 - Whether traveling 5 or 500 miles, every driver should carry an emergency kit with important items like a mobile phone charger, a flashlight with extra batteries, a first aid kit, drinking water, extra snacks and food, booster cables, emergency flares or reflectors, windshield wiper fluid and a basic toolkit with a tire pressure gauge and adjustable wrench.